 Yes, you can use any kind of white chocolate to make this recipe, even vegan white chocolate.
 If you have allergies, make sure there are no cross-contamination warnings for the edible gold paint that you're using.

-I hope you have fun making these white and gold chocolate dipped strawberries.
+I hope you have fun making my white and gold chocolate strawberries.
 If you found this post useful, please give it a share using the share buttons on this page.
 Enjoy!

 Ingredients